 Trademarks

-Trademarks protect brand elements, such as names, logos, and slogans, that distinguish a company’s products or services from those of its competitors.
+Trademarks protect brand elements, such as names, logos, and slogans, that distinguish a company’s products or services from those of its competitors, and are essential for company intellectual property registration.

 Registering a trademark grants the owner exclusive rights to use the mark in commerce and provides legal protection against unauthorized use.